-1. Monday Pace Runs - these runs are designed to help you determine your level of readiness to pass the PRT and the pace required for success.
+- 1. Monday Pace Runs These runs are designed to help you determine your level of readiness to pass the PRT and to help you understand the pace required for success.
 The pace provided to you will allow you to pass the PRT at the minimum requirement.

-2. Simulated PRT - This is a standard Navy Physical Readiness Test.
+Always run at least as fast as the minimum pace, even if you do not make it the full distance. - 2.
+Simulated PRT This is a standard Navy Physical Readiness Test.
 Perform a standard warm-up prior to beginning the PRT events.
-You may have a ive minute rest between the push-up and the plank events and a 15 minute rest between the push-up and run events.

-3. Y's and T's - This exercise strengthens the muscles of your upper back and provide balance to the push-ups in your exercise routine.
+You may have a five minute rest between the curl-up and push-up events and a 15 minute rest between the push-up and run events. - 3.
+Y's and T's This exercise strengthens the muscles of your upper back and provide balance to the push-ups in your exercise routine.